Azure/terraform-azurerm-caf-enterprise-scale/README.md

 ## Overview

-The [Terraform Module for Cloud Adoption Framework Enterprise-scale][terraform-registry-caf-enterprise-scale] provides an opinionated approach for deploying and managing the core platform capabilities of [Cloud Adoption Framework enterprise-scale landing zone architecture][ESLZ-Architecture] using Terraform.
+The [Azure landing zones Terraform module][terraform-registry-caf-enterprise-scale] provides an opinionated approach for deploying and managing the core platform capabilities of the [Azure landing zones conceptual architecture][ESLZ-Architecture] using Terraform.

 Depending on selected options, this module can deploy different groups of resources as needed.